a-rahimi/procams/procams/index.md

 Focusing on customer pain points is a skill.
 One learns it like any other
 skill: by training and developing new instincts.
-Without training, one resorts to old instincts, and most of these instincts probably came from ingesting advertising.
+Without training, one resorts to old instincts, and most of these instincts probably come from ingesting advertising.
 Ads that directly tackle a customer pain point are rare.
 Here’s an early one from Apple:

 ![A 1980s ad for the Apple computer](apple.png)

 The pain point amounts to “PCs are hard to learn.
 Apple makes it easier.”
+It is straightforward.
 It’s rare for consumer electronics ads today to explicitly call out the pain point they tackle.
 Ads for established product categories, like computers, tend to focus on specs (clock rate of the CPU, number of cores, amount of RAM, etc).
-Specs are a short-hand for well-understood consumer pain points.
+These specs are a short-hand for well-understood consumer pain points.
 For example, "more RAM" is generally understood to solve the problem of computers stuttering when too many programs are running.

 Some ads can be even more removed from pain points.
 Here is an ad for a shoe, I
 think: